 In May 2021, the applicant, Cortland Thurman (prior to acquiring the property in March of this year), made application to both get a Special Use Permit to sell used cars and to rezone the property to C-3 (Service Commercial) to do heavy auto repair.
 Discussions concerned the history of operation at his Kansas City location, the layout of the site and the site plan, and the efforts to move the existing inoperable vehicles from this site to another.
 The incomplete details of the proposed site plan (how to accommodate screened cars awaiting repair, worker and customer parking, and landscaping) lead the Planning Commission to suggest that he do some additional planning with staff.
 Thus, the applicant pulled both cases and agreed to work with staff before coming back.
 The applicant did not reapply until after acquiring the property in March of this year.
 (Application was on May 11, 2022).
-In April, the Codes division started a case for vehicle screening and garbage that halted when the Special Use Permit process began.
-It was restarted in July as a case siting, temporary storage containers, nuisance vehicles, garbage and fence maintenance.
+In April 2022, the City's Code Enforcement division started a case for vehicle screening and garbage.
+In July 2022, the code enforcement case was expanded to include temporary storage containers, nuisance vehicles, garbage and fence maintenance.

-With the May application, Mr. Thurman only applied for a Special Use Permit to sell used cars.
+With the May Special Use Permit application, Mr. Thurman only applied to sell used cars.
 One of the latter narratives submitted mentions touch-up painting with water-based paints, metal fabrication and panel replacement at the service site.
 The property has been used for storing inoperable vehicles before being acquired by the applicant.
 The property has never had a business license for heavy automotive repair and there currently is not a business license for the site.